HelenHarman/WekaUsingScavenger/README.md

 3. Select the dist/2015.08.31.zip and click OK.
 (Don't forget to restart Weka)
 4. Copy the scavenger.conf file to your Weka home directory.

-###Running WekaScavenger
+####Running WekaScavenger

-Start Seed and Worker nodes via the command line, as shown above (in "Compile and Run").
+Start Seed and Worker nodes via the command line, as shown above (in "Running From Command Line").

 Running master node in Weka :